MSP922/DA/README.md

 ### Introduction

-This repository is released for LiDAR Super-Resolution (VRI).
+This repository is released for LiDAR Super-Resolution (LSR).

 ### Requirements
 Pytorch\